Ghent Square Community Association

 Excess Operating Funds

 Excess operating funds are deposited into our Replacement Reserves.
 While these funds are reflected as an expense in the budget, the funds are actually going into our Reserves account (savings account).
-At the end of this year we expect to exceed and deposit $100,000 in the Reserves account.
-We currently have a balance of $____________________.
+At the end of this year we expect to exceed and deposit $120,000 in the Reserves account.

 State Law requires associations to set aside funds for future replacements, such as a pool rehabilitation, HVAC replacement, asphalt, tennis courts, clubhouse roofing, etc. Various mortgage loan insurers such as HUD and the Veteran’s Administration also require this.
 They will not approve loans for communities that do not set aside adequate reserves funds.